What is a Biomass Plant Technician?

 - Calibrate liquid flow devices or meters, including fuel, chemical, and water meters.

-These are the skills Biomass Plant Technicians say are the most useful in their careers:
+When polled, Biomass Plant Technicians say the following skills are most frequently used in their jobs:

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.